-'''

 launchctl load ~/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist

-'''

-For additional information on how launchd services could be configured see http://developer.apple.com/mac/library/documentation/MacOSX/Conceptual/BPSystemStartup/BPSystemStartup.html.
+For additional information on how launched services could be configured see https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchedJobs.html.

 9.22 VirtualBox Watchdog

 Starting with VirtualBox 4.2 the memory ballooning service formerly known as VBoxBalloonCtrl was renamed to VBoxWatchdog, which now incorporates several host services that are meant to be run in a server environment.